As Ethiopia seeks sea access, Egypt-Somalia alliance blooms

 Egypt is reportedly planning to send up to 10,000 soldiers to Somalia by the end of the year, with 5,000 joining a revamped African Union (AU) force and the other 5,000 deployed separately.

-The AU force, now known as the African Union Transition Mission in Somalia (ATMIS) has been active in Somalia since 2007 where it supports the government in combating the terrorist group al-Shabab.
+The AU force, now known as the African Union Transition Mission in Somalia (Atmis) has been active in Somalia since 2007 where it supports the government in combating the terrorist group Al Shabaab.

 Mr Metta-Alem sinishaw, a political analyst on the horn and East African region says Abiy’s recent warning sounds a rhetoric of Ethiopian government to reinvigorate Ethiopian nationalism against perceived foreign aggression.